Thankful (Kelly Clarkson album): Impact and legacy

 Despite its success and launching Clarkson's career outside of American Idol, some musicians and music critics dismissed her early success as being exclusively reliant on the television program's popularity, and saw her as having little potential longevity as a pop star in the industry.
 Unconvinced that she was more than a reality television creation, some journalists such as Josh Tyrangiel felt that the album's broad appeal limited its impact and failed to strengthen Clarkson's creative standing with her label or her management.
 For subsequent music releases, beginning with her second studio album Breakaway (2004), Clarkson demanded more creative control over her projects, including co-writing some of its songs and adopting an "edgier", more rock-leaning musical direction.
 Some critics deemed Breakaway Clarkson's opportunity to prove her legitimacy as an artist again.
 Melody Lau of HuffPost said it was only through Breakaway that Clarkson would finally embrace the "Miss Independent" persona she wanted to be known for.

 Preston Jones of the Dallas Observer said the success of Clarkson's debut is one of the albums that "represent the apex of Idol’s commercial success, as well as the formidable grip the televised singing competition industry had on the charts in the early aughts".
 In 2023, Jones said that unlike some of her fellow alumnae, Clarkson managed to establish a career for herself "based more on their own skills than by any association with American Idol", and in retrospect Thankful "illuminates the path Clarkson would spend the next two decades walking".
+In 2017, Clarkson identified Thankful as her least favorite album, citing the difficulties she encountered during its production.
+At the time, she was young and eager to record her debut but quickly confronted the complexities of the process, including limited creative control and the involvement of numerous decision-makers.
+Reflecting on her early experiences in the music industry, Clarkson attributed the difficulties to her youth and inexperience.
+Although she maintained a fondness for the album itself, she found the process of navigating the industry for the first time to be unenjoyable.